enspiral/handbook/contributing.md

 # Contributing to the handbook

-Anything marked with a `*` in the menu is an article that needs some work.
-If you're looking for a way to help out, filling in those stubs would be a good place to start :)

-You can update the menu by editing the `SUMMARY.md` file.

 ## The Github Method

-Github is a platform that is mostly used by developers to manage software projects: it allows many contributors to all work on a single project without stepping on each other's toes.
+[Github](https://en.wikipedia.org/wiki/GitHub) is a platform that is mostly used by developers to manage software projects: it allows many contributors to all work on a single project without stepping on each other's toes.
 It has a system for storing files and proposing changes to them in a managed way.
 (This is based on an amazing free technology called git.)

 All the files that make up this handbook live in a Github "repository" (often called a "repo") : [https://github.com/enspiral/handbook](https://github.com/enspiral/handbook)

 **Check the [Github for Beginners](github_for_beginners.md) guide if you want to learn more.**

 If you have a Github account, you can draft another version of the handbook and let people comment on your draft.
 You make a "pull request" to request that repo maintainers merge your changes into the canonical version of the handbook, the "master" version.
+If you don't have an account [click here](https://github.com/join?source=header-home) to set one up.
+Once you have an account, post your github user ID in the #enspiral_help channel in Slack and ask for someone to add you to Enspiral' github account.

 To change an agreement you need to follow the process outlined in the [decisions agreement](http://handbook.enspiral.com/decisions_agreement.html).
 These agreements govern our community so they can only be changed with community input.